 The thing is that most of these infections are preventable.
 Healthcare professionals should always ensure that the following areas are cared for:

 When moving from patient to patient, doctors, nurses, and other aides should always disinfect their hands to prevent the spread of infections.
 We do know that the rates of HAI are higher once a patient leaves an ICU.
 It is almost as if infection protocols are neglected once it seems that a patient is doing better.

 Healthcare professionals should ensure that they remain vigilant and constantly monitor patients for signs of infection.
 If they are negligent in their duties and a patient is harmed because of that negligence, they should be held accountable.

 We know that you did not go to the hospital or doctor expecting to get worse.
 Unfortunately, there are times when the negligence of healthcare professionals causes us to become worse off.
 Healthcare-acquired infections and sepsis can be dangerous and deadly.
 They are also usually preventable through good practices and infection protocols.

-At the Weitz Firm, we want to help you recover the compensation you deserve if you have been harmed by an HAI.
+At The Weitz Firm, LLC, we want to help you recover the compensation you deserve if you have been harmed by an HAI.
 This can include medical bill coverage, lost wage recovery, as well as pain and suffering damages.
 When you need a Philadelphia medical malpractice attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.